KenHarlbar/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 1. 1-search_replace.py - replaces all occurrences of an element by another in a new list.

 2. 2-uniq_add.py - all unique integers in a list

+3. 3-common_elements.py - returns a set of common elements in two sets